binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The destruction of a logo

-One of the challenge was to be shure that all logos will be destroy at the end of the countdown.
+One of the challenges was to be sure that all logos will be destroyed at the end of the countdown.
 I try to make this as automatic as I can so the first thing that is done when the countdown start is to calculate few elements :

 * What is the interval between each destruction : `(Now - Final time) / Number of logos`
 * How many time will take the spaceship to be under the current logo at maximum
 * Calculate a random order of destruction that will construct a dynamic stack of destructions orders (one row at the time).

-All those calculations let me to have a dynamic countdown that will destroy everything at the right time!
+All those calculations let me have a dynamic countdown that will destroy everything at the right time!

 ### Code & Demo

-You can find the code here : [CountDown DevFest 2015](https://github.com/GDG-Nantes/CountDownDevFest2015).
+You can find the code here: [CountDown DevFest 2015](https://github.com/GDG-Nantes/CountDownDevFest2015).

 If you want to see it in action, have a look here [CountDown 2015](http://gdg-nantes.github.io/CountDownDevFest2015/)